Bye, Bye, Birdie: State Authorities Accuse NJ Golf Club Of Male-Dominated Discrimination

 It took a DCR investigation to get the club to relax restrictions on women to golf and access its facilities, Platkin said.

-The complaint “cites a continuing lack of women employees at the club, noting that women make up fewer than 4 percent of the club’s employees, and that most work in such positions as dishwasher, luncheonette staffer and laundry worker."
+The complaint also cites "a continuing lack of women employees at the club, noting that women make up fewer than 4 percent of the club’s employees, and that most work in such positions as dishwasher, luncheonette staffer and laundry worker."

 “Gender-based discrimination has no place in New Jersey, period,” Platkin said.